rlberry-py/rlberry/docs/basics/quick_start_rl/quickstart.md

 To compare the performance of the agents **during** the learning period (in the fit method), we can estimate their cumulative regret, which is the difference between the rewards gathered by the agents during training and the rewards of an optimal agent.
-Alternatively, if the we cannot compute the optimal policy, we could simply compare the rewards gathered during learning, instead of the regret.
+Alternatively, if we cannot compute the optimal policy, we could simply compare the rewards gathered during learning, instead of the regret.